ubisoft/ubisoft-laforge-lookat/README.md

 Start frame of each look-at take at 120fps are listed in `all_frame_ranges.csv`.
 End frames are simply listed as the start frame of the next take.

 ## Using this data
-This dataset is for non-commericial research purposes only.
+This dataset is for non-commercial research purposes only.
 If you use this dataset, you must cite the paper:

 ```
 @inproceedings{ferstl2023generating,